joinpursuit/AC_4_Web/units/react/lessons/react_1/react_1.md

 ```

 When we render a component in this fashion, what react will do is take all the JSX elements defined within the component's `render` function.
 So, we can think about each component as a function that returns some JSX elements.

+### JSX Closing Tags

+In JSX, every element must have a closing tag.
+When it comes do tags like `div` and `p` - this behavior is the same as in HTML.
+However, in cases when there is no separate closing tag, we need to close the element with `/>` and not just with `>`.

 ### `props`